 At each review Council has considered particular activities that may need re-analysis and made incremental changes.
-Council changed the rating system to a capital value rating system in 2015 to better reflect the use of land.
-There have been no significant changes to this system.
+In 2013 it became apparent that Council needed to undertake a first principles review of its rating policies.
+This review was undertaken during 2014 culminating in December 2014 with a decision to change the rating system.